-I knew I was in the early stages of perimenopause when I began experiencing severe lower back pain, followed by extreme period flow (I‘m talking haemorrhaging for seven days straight!).
-This happened for about five months, and with each onset I experienced anxiety and fear that the situation would get out of control, particularly because I was working.
+I knew I was in the early stages of perimenopause when I began experiencing severe lower back pain, followed by extreme period flow (I‘m talking hemorrhaging for seven days straight!).
+This happened for about five months, and with each onset, I experienced anxiety and fear that the situation would get out of control, particularly because I was working.

 This stage naturally passed and thank goodness I’m done with it — I wouldn’t wish it on anyone.

-I’m still in the perimenopause phase, and will be in the menopause phase once I haven’t had a period for 12 months straight.
+I’m still in the perimenopause phase and will be in the menopause phase once I haven’t had a period for 12 months straight.
 I’m almost there, although it’s been a few years now.
-Currently my hormones are all over the place, my sleep is disrupted (I wake two to three times per night), I have hot sweats, painful joints, a low libido and I’m irritable.
+Currently, my hormones are all over the place, my sleep is disrupted (I wake two to three times per night), I have hot sweats, painful joints, low libido and I’m irritable.
 My energy levels vary and I take power naps when I need them to get through the day.
 My focus is limited and my patience is short.
-I also occasionally get hot flushes (I’ve put limits on some liquid consumption, as hot flushes are stimulated by alcohol and caffeine).
+I also occasionally get hot flashes (I’ve put limits on some liquid consumption, as hot flashes are stimulated by alcohol and caffeine).

 What services and support do you lean on?

-Initially I went and saw my GP and had a blood test which showed no irregularities.
+Initially, I went and saw my doctor and had a blood test that showed no irregularities.